 Do you talk about the menopause at work?

-‘It’s Time to Talk About’, is an initiative to train businesses and employees on how to effectively manage the menopause in the workplace.
+This is a question that was asked of over 30 senior management and employees at Burton and South East Derbyshire College last week during the launch of ‘It’s Time to Talk About’, an initiative to train businesses and employees on how to effectively manage the menopause in the workplace.

 “The idea for ‘It’s Time to Talk About’ came from my own personal experience as a working woman going through the menopause.
 I initially suffered in silence and even contemplated giving up work altogether, before I decided I wanted to change both my attitude and others in my situation.
 It made me realise women are not supported in the way they should be, and choose to cover up the reality of what they are going through.

 “It’s Time to Talk About is designed to be a more practical, reality based training session for both employers and employees.
 I am not a doctor or a lawyer, I do not know the medical or legal implications of this topic, but I do know how it feels to be a woman in that position and I want to raise awareness and help both businesses and their employees to get support and understanding to allow women to continue their careers in the same way they always have.”

 As a teacher, schools and college inspector and trainer, Julie aims to combine her professional and personal experience to provide high quality, informative and approachable training sessions for both men and women working in businesses across a range of sectors.
 If you would like any further information on It’s Time to Talk and the range of training options they provide, from online sessions to bespoke packages, please email Julie Gibson.Recommend0 recommendationsPublished in